rpmuller/ePubs/WesternPhilosophy.md

 doctrine taught by Plotinus, and in the main accepted by Christian theology so long as, it remained systematic and intellectual.

 There is, first and foremost, the construction of what Plotinus believed to be a secure refuge for ideals and hopes, and one, moreover, which involved both moral and intellectual effort.
 In the third century, and in the centuries after the barbarian invasion, western civilization came near to total destruction.
 It was fortunate that, while theology was almost the sole surviving mental activity, the system that was accepted was not purely superstitious, but preserved, though sometimes deeply buried, doctrines which embodied much of the work of Greek intellect and much of the moral devotion that is common to the Stoics and the Neoplatonists.
 This made possible the rise of the scholastic philosophy, and later, with the Renaissance, the stimulus derived from the renewed study of Plato, and thence of the other ancients.

-On the other hand, the philosophy of Plotinus has the defect of encouraging men to look within rather than to look without: when we look within we see nous, which is divine, while when we look without we see the imperfections of the sensible world.
+On the other hand, the philosophy of Plotinus has the defect of encouraging men to look within rather than to look without: when we look within we see _nous_, which is divine, while when we look without we see the imperfections of the sensible world.
 This kind of subjectivity was a gradual growth; it is to be found in the doctrines of Protagoras, Socrates, and Plato, as well as in the Stoics and Epicureans.
 But at first it was only doctrinal, not temperamental; for a long time it failed to kill scientific curiosity.
 We saw how Posidonius, about 100 BC, travelled to Spain and the Atlantic coast of Africa to study the tides.
 Gradually, however, subjectivism invaded men's feelings as well as their doctrines.
 Science was no longer cultivated, and only virtue was thought important.
 Virtue, as conceived by Plato, involved all that was then possible in the way of mental achievement; but in later centuries it came to be thought of, increasingly, as involving only the virtuous wiU, and not a desire to understand the physical world or improve the world of human institutions.
-Christianity, in its ethical doctrines, was not free from this defect, although in practice belief in the importance of spreading the Christian faith
+Christianity, in its ethical doctrines, was not free from this defect, although in practice belief in the importance of spreading the Christian faith gave a practicable object for moral activity, which was no longer confined to the perfecting of self.

-.120 *

-PLOTINUS

-gave a practicable object for moral activity, which was no longer confined to the perfecting of self.

 Plotinus is both an end and a beginning an end as regards the Greeks, a beginning as regards Christendom.
 To the ancient world,